 Before writing novels for young adults, my passion was poetry.
 I was a runner up in the Poetry Book Society poetry competition, judged by one of my heroes, Carol Ann Duffy.
 My words have been published in Mslexia Magazine, the IRON Book of Trees and the Writers & Artists Yearbook Guide to Getting Published.

-My debut novel, 29 Locks, was shortlisted for both the Lucy Cavendish Fiction Prize and Mslexia Children’s Novel Competition and will be published on the 30th September 2021.
+My debut novel, 29 Locks, was shortlisted for both the Lucy Cavendish Fiction Prize and Mslexia Children’s Novel Competition and was published on the 30th September 2021.

 I now live in West Sussex with my partner, three children and a Jack Russell terrier called Little Bear.